PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 retention contract.
 Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Layout/reshape/attention prefix result characterization checkpoint

+`run_layout_reshape_attention_recovery_prefix()` selects fifteen ordered children.
+Its first slot now contains the complete nested nineteen-slot layout-recovery result; the remaining slots preserve the pre-add, reshape, attention, window-partition/reverse, unary-squeeze, and final squeeze-cleanup owner results.
+The parent runner and zero-argument lowerer helper currently discard the aggregate tuple.

+There are exactly three direct calls in layout pass-set 1.
+Their boundaries are layout-transpose cleanup/affine fold, duplicate-fanout cleanup/affine fold, and QLinear recovery/InstanceNorm cleanup.
+None currently has a consumer, summary, or guard.

+A strict expected-failure contract instruments the nested layout result and all fourteen remaining identities.
+It selects observation-only targets `_layout_pass_set_1_initial_attention_recovery_results`, `_layout_pass_set_1_post_binary_attention_recovery_results`, and `_layout_pass_set_1_final_attention_recovery_results`.
+It freezes the shared context, helper/runner return, exact three-call count, all boundary pairs, and absence of consumers.
+Incomplete child counters and cleanup-only changes make the aggregate unsafe as guard evidence.

+Characterization validation completed sequentially under `uv`:

+- attention-prefix result identity and production boundaries, QLinear, architecture, and pass-efficiency coverage: `303 passed, 1 xfailed in 18.24s`
+- branch-changed broad suite: `1605 passed, 1 xfailed in 29.09s`

+The sole strict expected failure is the intentionally unimplemented parent result propagation.
+At implementation, return the existing tuple through the runner/helper and replace only the three raw direct expressions with the selected assignments.
+Do not consume a result or change a child, nested tuple, context, order, boundary, summary, guard, dependency, public API, or TensorFlow behavior.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.